 Evidence

-Consent evidence and audit trails
+Consent evidence and audit trails for implementation defense

 Browser-level proof artifacts that show consent defaults, user choices, tag behavior, storage writes, and network requests in a defensible record.